material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ![](../../_assets/TargetManagers.svg)

-Note that `Rotatable` is not listed.
+> Note that `Rotatable` is not listed.
 This is because we also removed any Plan named "name2" in this Transaction.

 The Runtime is now expected to fulfill its Plans.

 ### Step 4: Runtime creates Executors

-The Motion Runtime we propose uses entities called **Executors** to fulfill specific types of Plans.
+The Runtime uses entities called **Executors** to fulfill specific types of Plans.
 The Executor is the specialized mediating agent between a Plan and its execution.

-> ***Aside: Plan ↔ Executor association***
->
-> We'll assume a function exists that returns an Executor capable of fulfilling a type of Plan.
-The method signature for this method might look like this:
->
->     function ExecutorForPlan(plan, target, existingExecutors) -> Executor
->
-> This function could use an `Plan type → Executor type` look-up table.
-The look-up could be implemented in many ways:
->
-> **Plan → Executor**
->
-> Plans define the Executor they require.
-This requires Plans to be aware of their Executors, which is not ideal.
-It does, however, avoid a class of problems that exist if Executors can define which Plans they fulfill.
->
-> **Executor → Plan**
->
-> Executors define which Plans they can fulfill.
-This approach allows Plans to be less intelligent.
-But it introduces the possibility of Executors conflicting on a given Plan.

 When a transaction is committed, the Runtime must generate an Executor for each Plan in the transaction.
 Consider the transaction log we'd explored above: